Author: Ron Graham

 3 What is “Spiritualizing”

-Since we are talking about "spiritualizing" prophecy, let's give one final example that clarifies what might well be regarded as "spiritualizing" the word of God.
+Since we are talking about "spiritualizing" prophecy, let's give one final example that clarifies what might be regarded as "spiritualizing" the word of God in a correct and appropriate manner.

-John saw a creature resembling a calf.
-We might say that this he offered himself to be nailed to a cross (Revelation 4:7).signifies the sacrifice of Christ our High Priest which he made when
+John saw a creature resembling a calf (Revelation 4:7).
+We might well say that this signifies the sacrifice of Christ our High Priest.
+He made this sacrifice when he offered himself to be nailed to a cross.

 However, suppose we took an approach something like this: —"Jesus did not literally die on the cross as a sacrifice for sins.
 Rather, his death was such an act of injustice that it serves to make people determined to be just, and to liberate others from injustice.
 The crucifixion thus became an icon of redemption."

-Now that sort of statement could be regarded as "spiritualizing" because it makes figurative or symbolic what is really literally true that Christ died for our sins once and for all so that God could forgive us.
+Now that sort of statement could be regarded as erroneously "spiritualizing" because it makes figurative or symbolic what is really literally true that Christ died for our sins once and for all so that God could forgive us.
+That's the gospel truth, and the book of Revelation is the gospel in visions.